AI-supported optical defect detection for semiconductor laser production.

-Example of p-side inspection with different severity of defects (FBH image).
+Example of p-side inspection with different severity of defects (image: FBH)

-We use separate models for each class of data, both of which are convolutional neural network based.
+We use separate models for each class of data, both of which are based on a convolutional neural network.
 These models detect and classify the defects.

 There are a number of difficulties unique to this project compared with other computer vision projects: